How to Record Your Voice on a Mac

 When dealing with audio recordings, you might want to know how to cut, copy, and paste your audio track.

-To cut an audio region, click on the Edit tab at the Menu Bar, and select the ‘Cut’ option.
-Alternatively, you can do this by pressing the ‘Delete’ key on your keyboard.
+- To cut an audio region, click on the Edit tab from the Menu Bar, and select Cut.
+Alternatively, you can do this by pressing the Delete key on your keyboard.

-To copy an audio region, press and hold the Option key on your keyboard, and drag your pointer through your selection.
+- To copy an audio region, long-press the Option key on your keyboard, and drag your pointer through your selection.
 The selected portion can then be copied by going to Edit > Copy.

 Split a part of your audio recording